dani007200964/Shellminator/extras/Assets/DocuPages/ExamplePages/202_commanderSimpleArguments_page.md

 Every command-line system eventually faces the challenge of **parameterizing commands** —at some point, simple standalone commands aren’t enough.

 Let’s take the `sum` command from our previous example.
 I bet you’ve wondered:
-"Is there an easier way to extract those two numbers?"
+*Is there an easier way to parse those two numbers?*

 Good news—yes, there is!
 But before we jump in, let’s go over a few key concepts.